Auditing Your Existing Packaging Process Can Uncover the Need to Upgrade!

 Bulk Packaging from CDF Corporation

 There are more innovative bulk packaging options available than ever, and CDF Corporation is proud to be a leader in many of these new choices.
+We even have a bag-in-box flexible packaging option that is UN certified.
 We provide steel and plastic drum liners, Pailsaver Trays and Liners, plastic drum lids, a variety of flexible plastic, and bag-in-box packaging products.
 Contact us to discuss your problems, requirements, opportunities and how CDF Corporation can help create the best bulk packaging solutions for you.
 Consider all the ways an upgrade in your packaging process will help you … then contact us and we’ll work with you to find the solution that’s perfect for you, your customers, and your products.